$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: E2L-infinity -algebras, their morphisms, and structure theorems

 A second, much more general example is worked out in \ref{app:involved_example}.

+It also evident that the 2-term $EL_\infty$-algebras of~\cite{Roytenberg:0712.3461} with symmetric alternators are a special case of our $E_2L_\infty$-algebras.

-Another very general and useful example is the $EL_\infty$-algebra of inner derivations $\frinn(\frE)$ of another $EL_\infty$-algebra $\frE$.
-This is obtained as a straightforward generalization of the definition of the (unadjusted) Weil algebra of an $L_\infty$-algebra. \begin{definition} The \uline{(unadjusted) Weil algebra} of an $EL_\infty$-algebra $\frE$ is the $\opEilh$-algebra
+Another very general and useful example is the $E_2L_\infty$-algebra of inner derivations $\frinn(\frE)$ of another $E_2L_\infty$-algebra $\frE$.
+This is obtained as a straightforward generalization of the definition of the (unadjusted\footnote{We clarify this nomenclature later.}) Weil algebra of an $L_\infty$-algebra. \begin{definition} The \uline{(unadjusted) Weil algebra} of an $E_2L_\infty$-algebra $\frE$ is the $\opEilh_2$-algebra

 where the Weil differential is defined by the relations

 with $\sigma:\frE[1]^*\rightarrow \frE[2]^*$ the shift isomorphism, trivially extended to $\sfW(\frE)$ by the (undeformed) Leibniz rule, i.e.